 Residential loading zones will normally be signed as a general loading zone, even if intended for the use of a resident with a valid SMD permit.
 If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid SMD permit.
 Any vehicle in a designated disabled loading zone not displaying a valid SMD permit will be issued a penalty notice.
 As with other loading zones, it is not for the exclusive use of any one individual.

 Residential Loading Zones

-Residential loading zones may be installed to accommodate disabled persons being picked up by Handi-Transit or an individual where loading is not available through a driveway or back property.
+Residential loading zones may be installed to accommodate disabled persons being picked up by Winnipeg Transit Plus (Handi-Transit) or an individual where loading is not available through a driveway or back property.
 The following guidelines should be followed:

 - Submission of a service request through 311.

-- Loading zone requests must include either an SMD permit number or a Handi-Transit client number with recorded incidences.
-The WPA will contact Handi-Transit for confirmation of recorded incidences.
+- Loading zone requests must include either an SMD permit number or a Winnipeg Transit Plus (Handi-Transit) client number with recorded incidences.
+The WPA will contact Winnipeg Transit Plus (Handi-Transit) for confirmation of recorded incidences.

 - The request must be made by the owner of the property, or their legal representative, in front of which the loading zone is requested.

 - Approval of residential loading zones will normally only be for those time periods where loading is required.